cloudnative-pg/cloudnative-pg.github.io/content/blog/holes-and-memory-usage/index.md

 A brief explanation:
 * `create`: start a kind cluster
-* `load`: will build the operator image and load into the kind cluster
+* `load`: will build the operator image and load into the KinD cluster
 * `deploy`: run the `kubectl apply` to deploy the operator using the yaml files
-* `load-help-images`: download a bunch of useful images and load them into the kind cluster to speed up any process
+* `load-help-images`: download a bunch of useful images and load them into the KinD cluster to speed up any process
 * `pyroscope`: deploys pyroscope using a helm chart in the operator namespace with a configuration to listen on the operator ports

-After the script finish you should have a local Kubernetes cluster and the operator running, so, let's see how pyroscope is doing over there, let's connect
+After the script finishes you should have a local Kubernetes cluster and CNPG running, so, let's see how pyroscope is doing over there, let's connect

 ```shell